Parenting a defiant ODD child or teen could be your hardest job ever.

 –From the Journal of American Academic Child and Adolescent Psychiatry, 2002.
 Author J.D.
 Burke.

 You try everything but nothing works.
-People’s natural instincts for parenting do not work with an ODD kid—they need completely different techniques than ‘normal’ children.
+People’s natural instincts of parenting do not work with an ODD kid.
+They need completely different techniques than normal children.

 How to reduce ODD behaviors

 First, prepare yourself for the intensity of parenting a defiant kid because you are about to run a marathon.
 Get enough sleep, maintain your other important relationships (spouse or partner, children, friends), schedule breaks or getaways, and guard your physical and emotional health.
 Don’t expect quick results with these techniques; it may take weeks or months.

 Parent Management Training – PMT refers to intensive educational programs that are “evidenced based,” proven to help parents gain the skills they need for extremely difficult children, especially those with ODD.
 These programs are intensive, but substantiated interventions in child mental health.
 PMTs help parents assert consistency and predictability, and promote pro-social behavior in their child.
 A good explanation can be found at the Encyclopedia of Mental Disorders.
 Examples include: the Total Transformation and the Incredible Years.